Kamran-Afzali/Kamran-Afzali.github.io/_posts/2024-11-25-Dirichlet_Distribution.md

+---
+layout: post
+categories: posts
+title: Dirichlet Distribution in R and Stan
+featured-image: /images/stan.png
+tags: [STAN, R, Bayes]
+date-string: November 2024
+---

-### Dirichlet Distribution in R and RStan
+### Dirichlet Distribution in R and Stan

 The Dirichlet distribution is a family of continuous multivariate probability distributions parameterized by a vector of positive reals.
 It is often used as a prior distribution in Bayesian statistics, particularly in the context of categorical and multinomial distributions.
-Named after Johann Peter Gustav Lejeune Dirichlet, this distribution is used in fields, including machine learning, natural language processing, and population genetics.
+Named after _Johann Peter Gustav Lejeune Dirichlet_, this distribution is used in fields such as machine learning, natural language processing, and population genetics.

 #### Understanding the Dirichlet Distribution